 - Hairy tongue is often considered as the mirror of general health status since it is often associated with various systemic diseases.

-Differential diagnosis: – This condition has to be differentiated from Candidiasis, leukoplakia, oral lichen planus and oral hairy leukoplakia.
+Differential diagnosis: – This condition has to be differentiated from Candidiasis (Homeopathy for Candidiasis), leukoplakia, oral lichen planus and oral hairy leukoplakia.
 Culture of the tongue’s dorsal surface may be taken if a superimposed oral Candidiasis or other specific oral infection is suspected.
 Distinguishing between oral hairy leukoplakia and hairy tongue is important if patients are found or suspected to be HIV positive.
 This can be accomplished by a simple mucosal punch biopsy and appropriate immune staining of the specimen for the presence of Epstein-Barr virus, the causative agent of oral hairy leukoplakia.

 However, in most cases, the diagnosis is made retrospectively on the basis of the clinical responses to mechanical debridement.